Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 in order to evaluate whether the changes are correct and necessary.

-To make changes to an existing Pull Request, make the changes to your local branch, add a new commit with those changes, and push those to the project.
+To make changes to an existing Pull Request, make the changes to your local branch, add a new commit with those changes, and push those to your fork.
 GitHub will automatically update the Pull Request.

 ```text